 The Mayor was fully aware of Spike's presence and activities in Sunnydale during the second season.

 In an interview, Joss Whedon said that the characters of Spike and Drusilla were based on Sid [Vicious of the Sex Pistols] and Nancy [his groupie girlfriend].
-Right after the credits for this episode, Spike is singing "I Did It My Way," which Sid Vicious was popular for covering, and at the end of the episode Spike sings along with the actual song "I Did It My Way" as sung by Sid Vicious (or a close match).
+Right after the credits for this episode, Spike is singing "I Did It My Way," which Sid Vicious was popular for covering, and at the end of the episode Spike sings along with the actual song "I Did It My Way".

 When Charisma Carpenter was younger she was in the same sort of accident her character has in this episode - she impaled herself on a spike.
 Only in real life she fell off a horse and not through stairs.